All you need to know for climbing Mount Etna Volcano on Sicily. How to get there? How long does it take? What to pack for the hiking trek?

 - It was easier to climb on the snow than on the volcanic rocks and the snowy landscape was absolutely charming.

-How to get to Etna?
+How to get to Mount Etna Volcano from Catania?

-The easiest way is to fly to Catania, where the cheap Ryanair flies.
+The easiest way is to fly to Catania, Sicily, where the cheap Ryanair flies.
 We flew from Prague with one transfer in Milan.
-Return tickets (only with carry-on luggage) cost about $90.
+Return flight tickets (only with carry-on luggage) cost about $90.
 One can also fly to Palermo, but it is on the opposite side of the island.

-From the airport, there is a regular bus to the city center and from there another bus goes to the villages at the foot of the volcano.
+From the airport, there is a regular bus to the Catania city center and from there another bus goes to the villages at the foot of the volcano.
 One can go to Nicolosi, Ragalna, Trecastagni, Zafferana Etnea or directly to the lower station of the funicular to the Rifugio Hotel Giovanni Sapienza.
 We chose a bus to Nicolosi.

 The timetables can be found at this website: